It follows, that if you are adhering the accepted expert advice to maintain a healthy weight:

 Research has shown that a 20 to 40 minute high-intensity workout will boost your fat burning capacity by speeding up your metabolism for up to a day after you have completed the exercise.

-For a high intensity home-based workout that can be done with your own body weight check out the recent article on getting rid of bingo wings.
+For a high intensity home-based workout that can be done with your own body weight check out the article on getting rid of bingo wings.

 Technogym’s Kinesis Personal is one of a range of products offering high intensity strength exercises with resistance to help overload your muscles and turn them into fat burning furnaces.
 The key here is intensity, not duration, so they can be done quickly if you are short on time.